 Hargreaves Lansdown PLC (11.7%)

 There are no restrictions on the transfer of VLS securities.

 The interim results for the period ending 30 June 2020 were reported on 17 September 2020.
 Follow the link to these and previous reports.
-Our 2019 final results were announced on 6 August 2020.
-Our Headline Financial Results were announced on 19 June 2020.
+Our 2020 final results were announced on 17 May 2021.
+Our 2020 Annual Report and Accounts was published on 27 May 2021.

 Follow the link to our RNS announcements.